-Contour, resonance, presence and other less known amplifier knobs
+Guitar amp guide: Contour, resonance, presence and other guitar amp knobs

-Guitar amplifiers, pedals, processors and digital solutions like DAW plugins and mobile applications are mainly used to generate guitar effects for guitarists to reach their desired sound.
+Guitar amplifiers, pedals, processors and digital solutions like amp sim plugins and mobile applications are mainly used to generate guitar effects for guitarists to reach their desired sound.
 Almost all of them speak the same language when it comes to settings and knobs.

 This guide is here for you to learn each one of them in the simplest and fastest way.
-You can find slightly shallower information here and you can spend your life learning about each of them as they are too deep.
+You can get basic information here, but the most convenient way to learn what they do is to experiment with them all using guitar amp sim and effects plug-ins.

-“The higher the contour, the lower your mids.”
+“The higher the contour, the lower your mid frequencies.”

-This is the shallowest way to understand what contour does even though it’s not a 100% correct definition for it.
+This is the simplest way to understand what amp contour.
 The contour makes your mid frequencies more scooped and it’s often called “a low budget EQ”, which does a great job as a single knob that can help you reach the “Smile EQ”.

 “Imagine your speakers are shaking and resonating because of the bass frequencies.”